devhawk/blog-posts/Posts/20060621-2114-gartner-ea-summit-day-one/json-content.md

 capture the architectural style of the WWW?
 Anyway, this session wasn’t very good.
 He had about 15 minutes of really good content but you had to wade thru the other 45 minutes of crap to find it.
-For example, he spent about ten minutes talking about the </span>value of using a small set common modular operations (i.e. the REST / WS-Transfer approach) before he used this great analogy:
+For example, he spent about ten minutes talking about the value of using a small set common modular operations (i.e. the REST / WS-Transfer approach) before he used this great analogy: